sfarmani/sfarmani.github.io/md/vps-hostbot.md

 > Save the editor and close it (<kbd>CTRL</kbd> + <kbd>S</kbd>).

-10. Navigate to `mapcfgs/`
+11. Navigate to `mapcfgs/`
-    > you can create a new file called twre.ini and paste in this:
+    > Create a new file called twre.ini and paste in this:
 ```ini
 map.local_path = twrpgv0.70d_eng.w3x
 map.path = Maps\Download\twrpgv0.70d_eng.w3x